What Is a 401(k) Plan? Here’s What You Need to Know

 How Does a 401(k) Work?

 401(k) plans are named after Section 401 of the U.S. Internal Revenue Code, which governs retirement savings.
-401(k) plans were first introduced in 1978 by Congress to encourage Americans to save more for retirement.
+Congress first introduced 401(k) plans in 1978 to encourage Americans to save more for retirement.
 The chief appeal of participating in a 401(k) plan is receiving tax advantages.

 A 401(k) plan involves contributing a portion of your paycheck toward an investment account.
 Your employer can make matching contributions to your account, which can vary in size and vesting.
-The idea is for you and your employer to be invested in your success.
+The idea is that you and your employer are invested in your success.

 After you retire, you can withdraw funds from your 401(k) account.
-By that time, hopefully, your retirement account will consist of contributions from you and your employer as well as investment gains that have compounded over time to increase your savings balance.
+By that time, hopefully, your retirement account will consist of contributions from you and your employer and investment gains that have compounded over time to increase your savings balance.

 What happens when you move from one employer to another?
 You can transfer your 401(k) balance from one employer's 401(k) plan provider to another and consolidate your savings into a single account.
-Moving all your retirement savings into one account makes managing your retirement accounts easy.
+This makes managing your retirement accounts easy.

 Two Types of 401(k) Plans